ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

   proxy.

 * The :path and :scheme pseudo-header fields SHALL NOT be empty.
-Their values SHALL contain the scheme and path from the configured URL; see
+Their values SHALL contain the scheme and path from the configured URI Template; see
   {{client-config}}.

 An Ethernet proxying request that does not conform to these restrictions is